 If you have already filed a disability claim with Social Security, you may contact the Texas Disability Determination Service (DDS) with questions about processing your claim.
 Call DDS at (512) 437-8000 or 1-800-252-7009 with questions concerning your claim or with information that updates your application.

 Generally, your disability benefits will continue as long as your medical condition has not improved and you can't work.

 Under the law, your payments can't begin until you've been disabled for at least five full months.
 Payments usually start with your sixth month of disability.

 If you applied for benefits after May 1, 2011, you must receive your payments electronically.

 For more information on these and other important topics, please click here to read "What You Need to Know When you Get Social Security Disability Benefits" by the social security administration.

-For more information on how the Social Security Administration decides if you are still disabled and eligible to receive ongoing disability benefits, click here to read "How We Decide If You Are Still Disabled" by the social security administration.
+For more information on how the Social Security Administration decides if you are still disabled and eligible to receive on going disability benefits, click here to read "How We Decide If You Still Have a Qualifying Disability" by the social security administration.

 Social Security wants to be sure that every decision made about your Social Security or Supplemental Security Income (SSI) claim is correct.
 If [SSA] decides that you no longer have a qualifying disability, you can appeal it.
 That means that SSA will look at your case again and see if their decision is correct.